koulmesahil/ImageCaptioningUsingTransformers/README.md

    - **Inference for New Images**: The project allows users to generate captions for unseen images after the model has been trained, providing an easy-to-use inference script for image-to-caption tasks.

-This detailed breakdown highlights key aspects like the attention mechanism, encoder-decoder structure, and model interpretability with attention visualization, while also showcasing the flexibility and evaluation methods used in your project.

 ### 4. **Technologies Used**